-The electromagnetic radiation, the corpuscular part of the solar radiation \textit{i.e.} electrons, protons, and helium ions \cite{10m} with an energy spectrum between a few tenth of eV to hundreds of MeV, are heading towards the Earth, and interact with the atmosphere.
-The corpuscular charged part of solar radiation is deflected by the Earth's magnetic field towards the poles and get scattered and absorbed by atmospheric atoms and molecules, particularly by nitrogen and oxygen.
-The accompanying ionization of various gases in the upper atmosphere is causing a luminous glow of the upper atmosphere, so called phenomenon - aurora.
-While there have been investigations of main characteristics of the aurora, there is still a lack of quantitative description of this phenomenon.
-Upon reaching the denser layers of the atmosphere, electrons and helium ions participate in various inelastic processes such as ionization, molecular excitation, and charge-exchange reactions on atmospheric gases, especially on nitrogen and oxygen molecules.
-Spectral analysis of the aurora shows that the ionized nitrogen molecules can radiate in the visible, infrared, and ultraviolet region.
+The electromagnetic radiation, the corpuscular part of the solar radiation, that is electrons, protons, and helium ions \cite{10m} with an energy spectrum between a few tenths of eV and hundreds of MeV, are heading towards the Earth, and interact with the atmosphere.
+The corpuscular part of solar radiation is deflected by the Earth's magnetic field towards the poles and is scattered and absorbed by atmospheric atoms and molecules, particularly by nitrogen and oxygen.
+The accompanying ionization of various gases in the upper atmosphere causes a luminous glow in the upper atmosphere, the so-called phenomenon of - aurora.
+Although there have been investigations of the main characteristics of the aurora, there is still a lack of quantitative description of this phenomenon.
+Upon reaching the denser layers of the atmosphere, electrons and helium ions participate in various inelastic processes such as ionization, molecular excitation, and charge-exchange reactions on atmospheric gases, especially nitrogen and oxygen molecules.
+Spectral analysis of the aurora shows that ionized nitrogen molecules can radiate in the visible, infrared, and ultraviolet region.

-Observations of the excitation of B $^{2}\Sigma _{u}^{+}$ and A $^{2}\Pi _{u} $ band system in the ionized nitrogen molecule N$_{2}^{+}$ indicate their presence in the aurora and dayglow \cite{11m,12m,13m,14m,15m,16m}.
-These bands appear in the spectra of polar auroras and carry information on the collision processes in the upper atmosphere.
-Hence, during collisions, vibrationally exited N$_{2}^{+}$ ions and their radiative decay are accompanied by creation of electronic ground X $^{2}\Sigma _{g}^{+}$ states.
+Observations of the excitation of B $^{2}\Sigma _{u}^{+}$ and A $^{2}\Pi _{u} $ band systems in the ionized nitrogen molecule N$_{2}^{+}$ indicate their presence in the aurora and dayglow \cite{11m,12m,13m,14m,15m,16m}.
+These bands appear in the spectra of polar auroras and contain information on the collision processes in the upper atmosphere.
+Hence, during collisions, vibrationally excited N$_{2}^{+}$ ions and their radiative decay are accompanied by the creation of electronic ground X $^{2}\Sigma _{g}^{+}$ states.